A glitchy iPhone is a massive headache for anyone to deal with.

 Do not look at or use your phone for at least 24 hours while it is drying out.
 The more you fiddle with your phone, the more likely you are to cause additional damage.
 If drying your phone out doesn’t work, then you might consider taking your phone to Apple and asking for help.

 You may be able to get a repair from the Apple Store, but you will have to pay for it, as the company doesn’t cover water damage on its warranty.

 Glitching iPhone Issue #3: Connectivity issues

 Most phones connect to the internet these days, either through Wi-Fi or something called LTE.
 Wi-Fi problems can be a common issue with some iPhones – particularly the iPhone 8.
 If you’re struggling to link to your connection and you don’t know why, try restarting your phone to connect again.

-If the problem continues, go into Settings > General > Reset > Reset Network settings.
+If the problem continues, reset your iPhone’s network settings.
+To do this, go to Settings > General > Reset > Reset Network settings.
 You should be able to reset your Wi-Fi networks and passwords from here, along with any VPN, cell, and APN settings too.
 Remember also to double-check your software to make sure that everything is up-to-date.

 Check to make sure you can connect to WiFi using another device, the problem might not be with your device at all.
 Try troubleshooting your router – just in case.